Dacie/practice/README.md

-# practice
+# dev-practice on 20200908
-some pacetices, tests, or something other saved for a while, etc.
+the 1st practice